NOBULL designs its footwear according to one guiding principle: if it’s bullshit, don’t do it.

 Most running shoes, including the Journey, last 300–500 miles.
 Our cross-training shoes are harder to gauge, but the short answer?
 Years.
 Since the Drive is a hybrid, Schaeffer estimates it will run out of gas somewhere in between when your other running shoes and gym shoes wear out.

 “We’ve had people send us photos of Outworks they’ve had since 2017,” says Schaeffer.
 “Some of the dots might have fallen off, but people love them and they’re proud of them.”
-The longevity of any shoe really depends on what you do in it and how much you abuse the design’s unavoidable weak points: where the toe cap laminates to the upper, and the bond between the outsole and midsole.
-But Schaeffer says the fabric on the Outwork and Outwork Edge won’t fall apart.
+Longevity depends on use and stress at unavoidable weak points (toe cap to upper, outsole to midsole), but the fabric on the Outwork and Outwork Edge won’t fall apart.

 How Can I Clean My NOBULL Shoes?